Energy prices are increasing slightly from January

-Fix your prices and maximise your savings
+Fix your prices

-Half-Price Electricity every weekend
+Half-price electricity every weekend

 Unlock My ScottishPower rewards

-Fix your prices and maximise your savings
+Fix your prices

-Half-Price Electricity every weekend
+Half-price electricity every weekend

 Unlock My ScottishPower rewards